PelionIoT/pelion-ready-example/README.md

 ## Getting started with the application

-This is a summary of the process for developers to get started and get a device connected to Mbed Cloud.
+This is a summary of the process for developers to get started and get a device connected to Pelion IoT Device Management.

 ### Mbed Online IDE